-- \e an ASCII escape character (033) - \h the hostname up to the first '.' - \H the hostname - \j the number of jobs currently managed by the shell - \mathbf{V} the basename of the shell's terminal device name - \n newline - \r carriage return - \s the name of the shell, the basename of \$0 (the portion following the final slash) - \t the current time in 24-hour HH:MM:SS format - \T the current time in 12-hour HH:MM:SS format - \@ the current time in 12-hour am/pm format - \A the current time in 24-hour HH:MM format - \u the username of the current user - W the version of bash (e.g., 2.00) - W the release of bash, version + patch level (e.g., 2.00.0) - \w the current working directory, with \$HOME abbreviated with a tilde (uses the value of the PROMPT_DIRTRIM variable) - W the basename of the current working directory, with \$HOME abbreviated with a tilde - \! the history number of this command - \# the command number of this command - \\$ if the effective UID is 0, a #, otherwise a \$ - \nnn the character corresponding to the octal number nnn - \\ a backslash - \[begin a sequence of non-printing characters, which could be used to embed a terminal control sequence into the prompt - \] end a sequence of non-printing characters
+\e an ASCII escape character (033)

+\h the hostname up to the first '.'

+\H the hostname

+\ightriangled{j} the number of jobs currently managed by the shell \ightriangled{l} the basename of the shell's terminal device name

+\n newline

+\r carriage return

+\text{s} the name of the shell, the basename of \$0 (the portion following the final slash)

+\t the current time in 24-hour HH:MM:SS format \t the current time in 12-hour HH:MM:SS format

+\@ the current time in 12-hour am/pm format \A the current time in 24-hour HH:MM format

+\u the username of the current user \u the version of bash (e.g., 2.00)

+V the release of bash, version + patch level (e.g., 2.00.0)

+\w the current working directory, with \$HOME abbreviated with a tilde (uses the value of the PROMPT_DIRTRIM variable)

+\W the basename of the current working directory, with \$HOME abbreviated with a tilde

+\! the history number of this command\# the command number of this command\\$ if the effective UID is 0, a #, otherwise a \$

+\nnn the character corresponding to the octal number nnn

+\\ a backslash

+Vegin a sequence of non-printing characters, which could be used to embed a terminal control sequence into the prompt

+\] end a sequence of non-printing characters

 The command number and the history number are usually different: the history number of a command is its position in the history list, which may include commands restored from the history file (see HISTORY below), while the command number is the position in the sequence of commands executed during the current shell session.
 After the string is decoded, it is expanded via parameter expansion, command substitution, arithmetic expansion, and quote removal, subject to the value of the promptvars shell option (see the description of the shopt command under SHELL BUILTIN COMMANDS below).
+This can have unwanted side effects if escaped portions of the string appear within command substitution or contain characters special to word expansion.